Dramatic views and beautiful habitats

 Castletown, the ancient capital of Man, is dominated by limestone geology giving rise to a more calcarious grassland, some arable farming, low-lying coastal cliffs with limestone bedding and wide open sand and gravel beaches.
 A few small scale blocks of reedbed are found in this area.

-Dominated by sandstone geology, with low lying but often sheer coastal cliffs, this area on the west coast of the island has mixed arable and livestock farming, good quality lowland river features along the Neb, and occasional species rich meadows
+Dominated by sandstone geology, with low lying but often sheer coastal cliffs, this area on the west coast of the island has mixed arable and livestock farming, good quality lowland river features along the Neb, and occasional species rich meadows.

 South and the Calf of Man

-Meayll Peninsular in the far south and the Calf are both heavy slate dominated with dramatic sheer cliff lines falling to deep water on all sides.
+Meayll Peninsular in the far south and the Calf are both heavily slate dominated with dramatic sheer cliff lines falling to deep water on all sides.
 Western gorse and heather dominate the coastal heathlands, whilst further inland there are pockets of acid grassland and a traditional small scale field pattern with interdividing stone walls.

 The Calf of Man

 The islet to the south of the Isle of Man, may be small but provides a home for many species of birds and other wildlife.
 It was farmed for many years before becoming a Bird Observatory in 1959.
 It is home to around 33 species of breeding birds many of which are seabirds.
 The Calf is also used as a resting point for many other species on their annual migration.
 Some of our breeding species include greater and lesser black backed gulls, herring gulls, shag, guillemots, razorbills, chough, peregrine and raven.
 The Islet is an important nesting site for Manx shearwater who nest in burrows on the cliff edges.
-Number were once vast but sadly have more recently declined.
-Most likely due to the introduction of rats after a shipwreck on the cliffs.
+Numbers were once vast but sadly have more recently declined, most likely due to the introduction of rats (locally known as 'longtails') after a shipwreck on the cliffs.
 The Manx Shearwater Project has since been set up to eradicate these rats that feed on the eggs and chicks.
 The programme started in 2012 and there are already signs that Manx shearwater numbers are increasing.
 A puffin re-introduction programme has subsequently been set up to encourage puffins to nest again on the Calf as they too are affected by rats eating their eggs and chicks.
 Other visitors to this beautiful island include seals, basking sharks and cetaceans.
 Seals use the area during the Autumn to give birth to their pups, drawn in by the undisturbed quiet that is provided by the Calf.

 Trips to the Calf can be organised with various boats out of Port St Mary or Port Erin.
 Overnight stays are possible but must be booked through Manx National Heritage's website.